Remember that Walden’s Title IV Code is 025042.

 Time to completion may vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment advisor at 1-866-492-5336.

-* PUBH 8900, Research Forum (0 credits), is taken concurrently with these courses.
+*PUBH 8900, Research Forum Companion (0 credits), is taken concurrently with this course.
 It will serve as a platform for the ongoing collaborative learning communication between students’ and their doctoral study chairs and as a repository for drafts and documentation materials related to the doctoral study.
 Students will be assigned to sections of PUBH 8900 based on their doctoral study chair.
 There is no cost for the course.

 Students in this course are introduced to Walden University and the requirements for successfully participating in an online curriculum, and provided with a foundation for academic and professional success as a scholar-practitioner and social change agent.
 The focus of course assignments is on the practical application of writing and critical-thinking skills and the integration of professional practice with professional and academic excellence as they relate to practice in public health.